 Inspections can quickly become complex and time-consuming processes with increasing paperwork, which is why it’s becoming common practice to digitize them through software.

 Lumiform and Testify are two inspection software platforms from the DACH region that have expanded globally.
 Both offer streamlined checklists, mobile apps with offline access, and detailed analytics.
-But once you actually start using them, the inspection experience differs significantly.
+But once you actually start using them, the experience differs significantly, as they serve different operational needs.

 The comparison guide below breaks down what sets each product apart, from ease of use to automation capabilities and pricing, so you can assess which software suits your team’s needs best.